 - periphery stewards the monetary resources and steers the organization

-- circles select a member to represent their interests in governance decision making in the next higher (superset) circle
+- circles select a member to represent their interests in governance decisions of the next higher circle, and vice versa

 - functional hierarchy is still possible if valuable